Iamangina/Restaurant-Page-OdinProject/README.md

 # Restaurant Page - Odin Project

 ## Introduction
 This project is a dynamic restaurant homepage built entirely using JavaScript for DOM manipulation.
-By the end, all the content of the website—including the homepage, menu, and contact pages—is generated dynamically with JavaScript.
+By the end, all the content of the website-including the homepage, menu, and contact pages-is generated dynamically with JavaScript.
 Styling is done using a separate CSS file.

 The goal of this project is to practice creating and manipulating DOM elements, modular JavaScript, and implementing tabbed navigation functionality.